-Completed investment property:
+Completed investment property (IPC):

-- Land In surface area of 12,000 sq m located at Sos Pipera Tunari, 2III, owned by subsidiary One North Gate SA; - Office building in surface area of 34,628 sq m located at Sos Pipera Tunarl, 2III, owned by subsidiary One North Gate SA; - - 6 apartments and 12 parking spaces owned by subsidiary One Long Term Value SA;
+- Land in surface area of 12,000 sg m located at Sos Pipera Tunari, 2III, owned by subsidiary One North Gate SA; - Office building in surface area of 34,628 sq m located at Sos Pipera Tunari, 2III, owned by subsidiary One North Gate SA; - - 4 apartments and 6 parking spaces owned by subsidiary One Long Term Value SA; - Land in surface area of 6,096 sqm located at Calea Floreasca, Nr.
+159-165, owned by subsidiary One United Tower SA; - Office building with a total GLA of 23,800 sqm located at Calea Floreasca, Nr.
+159-165, owned by subsidiary One United Tower SA; - Property located in Buzau County acquired during September, owned by subsiadiary Carphatian Estate SRL comprising of a boutique hotel together with a 56ha of forest and land.
+The Group targets further investments on short and medium-term.

-Investment property under development:
+Investment property under development (IPUC):

-- Land in surface area of 5,563 sq m owned by subsidiary One Verdi Park SRL and related construction in progress; - Land In surface area of 58,723 sq m located at Sergent Nutu Ion Street and Calea 13 Septembrie, owned by subsidiary One Cotroceni Park SRL and related construction in progress; - Land in surface area of 6,096 sq m and related office building under construction located at Calea Floreasca, Nr.
-159-165, owned by subsidiary One United Tower SA;
+- Land in surface area of 5,563 sqm owned by subsidiary One Verdi Park SRL and related construction in progress which were transferred to inventories as of 30 June 2021 following the issue of the new building permit for the change in destination from office to residential development; - Land in surface area of 12,081 sqm located at Sergent Nutu Ion Street and Calea 13 Septembrie, owned by subsidiary One Cotroceni Park Office SA and related construction in progress; - Land in surface area of 8,847 sqm located at Sergent Nutu Ion Street and Calea 13 Septembrie, owned by subsidiary One Cotroceni Park Office Faza 2 SA and related construction in progress; - Land in surface area of 37,796 sqm located at Sergent Nutu Ion Street and Calea 13 Septembrie, owned by subsidiary One Cotroceni Park SRL and related construction in progress which were transferred to inventories as of 30 June 2021 following the issue of the building permit for a residential development;

-Investment property for further development (landbank):
+Investment property for further development (landbank) (IPFD):